Attikittyalt1/Attikitty-LogicWorld-Mods/BoardPegs/README.md

 More specifically, each board peg has a hidden link to every other board peg in the same row or column as it.
 If placed on the side of a board, they only connect in the direction of the board and not to any other board pegs on the same side.

-These can be found in the Miscellaneous/Routing section of the component inventory.
+These can be found in the Miscellaneous/Routing section of the components inventory.

+## Install / Dependencies:

+Just drop the `BoardPegs` folder into your `GameData` folder.

+For this mod to function, you will need one additional mod: `EccsLogicWorldAPI` You can find it in [this mod collection](https://github.com/Ecconia/Ecconia-LogicWorld-Mods/tree/master) by @Ecconia.